 - Photographs of your condition after your operation.

 - A diary detailing your symptoms and how they affect your daily life.
+For example, if you suffered harm because of an operation gone wrong while giving birth, your accounts could prove very useful.

 - Correspondence with the medical institution where the operation occurred regarding the treatment you received.